varchasgopalaswamy/AutoUncertainties/paper/paper.md

 While it would be theoretically possible for `AutoUncertainties` to automatically determine the dependence between variables, an implementation of this feature would likely come at the cost of reduced performance and high complexity.
+Therefore, programmers should exercise caution when working with dependent random variables.

 ## Typing System